-This statement is made solely to the Plan's Trustee, in accordance with the Pensions Act 1995 and Regulations made thereunder.
-Our work has been undertaken so that we might state to the Plan's Trustee those matters we are required to state to it in an auditor's statement about contributions and for no other purpose.
-To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Plan's Trustee, for our work, for this statement, or for the opinions we have formed.
+This statement is made solely to the Plan's Trustee, as a body, in accordance with The Occupational Pension Schemes (Requirement to obtain Audited Accounts and a Statement from the Auditor) Regulations 1996 made under the Pensions Act 1995.
+Our work has been undertaken so that we might state to the Plan 's Trustee those matters we are required to state to it in an auditor's statement about contributions and for no other purpose.
+To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Plan's Trustee for our work, for this statement, or for the opinion we have formed.